al0cam/AutoMover/README.md

 If you want to contribute to this plugin, you can do so by forking this repository and creating a pull request with your changes and an elaboration what they are and why.
 Thank you!

+## Future plans

+- [ ] Add excluded folder support
+- [ ] Add excluded file support
+- [ ] Add a file like .gitignore which contains all the moving rules (i am assuming the list can grow quite big for some people)